VamsiMyla916/RAG-chatbot-streamlit/Readme.md

 📝 Text Summarizer: Paste in long articles or documents and receive a concise, easy-to-read summary.

-🌐 Language Translator: Translate text into multiple languages, including Spanish, French, German, Japanese, and more.

-✉️ Professional Email Writer: Draft well-structured, professional emails by simply providing a recipient and a few key bullet points.

 Interactive UI: A clean and user-friendly interface built with Streamlit, featuring a sidebar for easy tool navigation.

 Secure API Key Handling: Utilizes Streamlit's secrets management to securely handle the Google Gemini API key.